 The 1950s religious pieces in general are tricky because of spotty documentation.
 Three of the four pieces shown below are listed separately in the Appendix of the 1978/79 Cybis catalogs.
 No literature currently in my possession describes any as a pair but they were clearly produced from commercial molds that were created in a paired format.
 None of them has a specific issue year other than simply “1950s” and so we don’t know if they came onto the retail market at the same time or not (though logic suggests that they did.)
 None were limited editions.
 For those reasons, I regard these as ‘probable’ companions.

 Even the name of these two busts suggests they were meant (by the studio) to be companions although sold separately: the Jesus bust is Sun of Justice and Mary is Mirror of Justice.
-Production format varied: some were put onto wood bases, some were not.
-Some seem to have had a halo added, some did not.
+The no-halo-or-base pieces are 11” high and were made in white and and color; the halo/base version is 17” high and appears to have been made in color only.

 There are innumerable examples of both hobby and commercial castings of this same Holland Mold pair of 7” high Jesus and Mary busts.
 As was very typical for their 1950s religious pieces, Cybis adorned some with a rose – yes, the Jesus busts too — and left others plain.
 In this case (and perhaps others as well) they assigned different design numbers according to whether or not the piece received the rose decoration.
 (The gold-paint design on a piece’s collar varied.)

 These are not included in the 1978 Appendix either, but several signed examples of this Immaculate Heart of Mary and Sacred Heart of Jesus bust duo have been found in recent years.
 These too were made in a no-roses and with-roses version.
 At least one with-roses version of the Mary bust also had lace trim added to her veil.
 This is another clear case of two 1950s Cybis that were probably sold separately despite the molds originally being designed as a pair.